-I get asked the same question every day: “What’s the easiest way to make the best coffee?”
-And I give the same answer every single day: buy fresh coffee!
+I get asked the same question every day: “What’s the easiest way to make better coffee at home?”
+And I give the same answer is always the same...

 Fruits like blackberries, mangos, and grapefruit make appearances.
 Rose, jasmine, and other sweet floral notes show up.
 Pleasant woody and earthy notes are pleasant and balanced.
 The sugars are vivid and ripe, tasting like honey, cane sugar, or brown sugar.
 The acidity is crisp and refreshing.